ShoShohh/ShoShohh/README.md

 - 👋 Hi, I’m 酒井 彰 / Sho Sakai.
+- 👀 **I am a second-year Master's student in the Mathematics Degree Program in Pure and Applied Sciences Graduate School of Science and Technology at the University of Tsukuba, and I plan to pursue a doctoral degree.
+My research focuses on high-dimensional statistical analysis, causal inference, and machine learning.
+While my current research is theoretical, I am also interested in the broader context of data science, from its motivations to its applications and decision-making.**
-- 👀 I’m in my Second year of the Master’s Program in Mathematics at the University of Tsukuba, where I am studying **high-dimensional statistics, causal inference, ML, and more**.
-I write articles and programming code related to mathematical statistics on GitHub, and articles related to teacher-training curriculum and personal articles on note.
+- 👀 **I publish articles and programming code related to mathematical statistics on [GitHub](https://github.com/ShoShohh), and I share teaching-related and personal articles on [note](https://note.com/sho_77) Additionally, I am involved in volunteer activities as a member of several organizations.**
 - 📫 [X(Twitter)](https://twitter.com/simplesho_CLT), [LinkedIn](https://www.linkedin.com/in/%E5%BD%B0-%E9%85%92%E4%BA%95-2b778b26b/), [Home Page](https://note.com/sho_77)

 <!---